Gaokao migration

 A Gaokao site in China, 2022.

-Gaokao migration refers to the practice of students and their families relocating or altering residency and school registration to take advantage of regional disparities in China's college entrance examination system.
-This phenomenon includes both legal actions, such as genuine relocations to change their household registration and comply with national education policies, and illegal methods, such as falsifying documents to change their household registration (“Hukou”), to gain higher chances of admission to better universities.
+Gaokao migration refers to the practice of students and their families relocating or altering residency and school registration to take advantage of regional disparities in China's college entrance examination system, called the gaokao.
+This phenomenon includes both legal actions, such as genuine relocations to change their household registration and comply with national education policies, and illegal methods, such as falsifying documents to change their household registration ("Hukou"), to gain higher chances of admission to better universities.

 Background

 The chart illustrates the significant regional disparities in access to high-quality universities in China.

-The intent behind migrating for Gaokao is that not only does the difficulty of the Gaokao vary from province to province, but universities also have different quotas for each specific province.
+Gaokao migration, named after China's competitive college entrance exam, is location specific due to differences between provinces' education standards as well as different university quotas for each specific province.
 Peking University for instance has enrollment quotas in their admission guidelines where the number of high school graduates per province is taken into consideration.
-This problem is especially prevalent when universities tend to favor students coming from the province that the university itself is located in, and because of the uneven distribution of top universities across provinces in China, students tend to migrate to those areas that have these top universities.
-Another factor driving the urge to migrate is the significant variation in competition levels across provinces.
-Certain regions, like Henan, have an overwhelming number of Gaokao candidates—over 1.25 million—making the process highly competitive.
-This intense competition results in relatively lower acceptance rates into "Project 985" universities compared to provinces with fewer candidates.
-A recent study highlights this disparity: Henan’s acceptance rate is just 0.84%, while in Beijing, where only 52,000 students take the exam, the acceptance rate rises to 6%.
+This problem is especially prevalent where universities tend to favor students coming from the province where the university itself is located.
+Because of the uneven distribution of top universities across provinces in China, students tend to migrate to those areas that have these top universities.

+Another factor for migration is the variation in competition levels across provinces.
+Certain regions, like Henan, have a large number of Gaokao candidates—over 1.25 million—making the process highly competitive.
+This intense competition results in lower acceptance rates into Project 985 universities compared to provinces with fewer candidates.
+A recent study highlights this disparity: Henan's acceptance rate is just 0.84%, while in Beijing, where only 52,000 students take the exam, the acceptance rate rises to 6%.

 Table showing students in Beijing and Shanghai having a higher acceptance rate than Henan and Gansu.

-This is further supported by another study where students in major cities such as Beijing and Shanghai, have a higher chance of getting into Tsinghua University and “211” universities––another league of elite universities but not as prestigious as the “985” universities––than those residing in rural areas like Henan and Gansu.
+This is further supported by another study where students in major cities such as Beijing and Shanghai, have a higher chance of getting into Tsinghua University and 211 universities, a league of elite universities but not as prestigious as the 985 universities, than those residing in rural areas like Henan and Gansu.

 Migration patterns

-Gaokao migration in China can be categorized into three main patterns, reflecting regional disparities in educational resources, university admission quotas, and exam competitiveness.
-These patterns highlight how families strategically relocate to optimize their children’s chances of accessing higher education.
+Gaokao migration in China can be categorized into three main patterns: regional disparities in educational resources, university admission quotas, and exam competitiveness.
+These patterns highlight how families strategically relocate to optimize their children's chances of accessing higher education.

 The map shows the distribution of notable high-quality universities across Mainland China.